SalvadorSakho/SataxRepo/README.md

 # SataxRepo

-Satax is a project whith allowe to order taxi in Kiev. =).
+Satax is a project which allow to order taxi in Kiev. =).
-You can order taxi from maine page, in this case you will be unregisteret client.
-You will not have the opportunity to see your travaling history, make calendar events, world news.
+First option.
+You can order taxi from main page, in this case you will be unregisteret client.
+Seccond option.
+You can pass simple registration and You will have the opportunity to see your traveling history, make calendar events (in process), obserwe world news (in process) and of course you can order taxi from your work space.

+During the creation of this project were used such instruments as:
+  Back end: JavaEE (Servlet, Java Persistence API, Hibernate); XML (config file for hibernate); MS SQL DataBase; Apache Tomcat;
+  Front end: HTML, Jquery, Ajax